 Whitespace may help your business’s branding strategy stand out.
 Maybe you’re having trouble figuring out where your product belongs in the market.
 If you can locate a place for creativity, you can utilize it to improve how others see your businesses.

-Sales may develop an analysis around each current client, extending their sales with a deeper grasp of client goals and how the organization can help by bringing this knowledge out of silos to be gathered and shared.
+Sales may develop an analysis around each current client, extending their sales with a deeper grasp of client goals and how the organization can help by bringing.
+This knowledge is out of silos to be gathered and shared.
 This is how you may see whitespace and exploit it to create upsell and cross-sell chances.

 In any sales environment, those sales executives and teams that can analyze, monitor, and communicate prospective pipelines as a performance measure are on the correct route to produce revenue growth.